wxWidgets/Phoenix/packaging/README-bdist.txt

 All the usual suspects apply here.
 You can simply add this folder to your PYTHONPATH environment variable.
-Or you can add a phoenix.pth file to some place already on the sys.path which contains the path to this folder.
+Or you can add a phoenix.pth file to someplace already on the sys.path which contains the path to this folder.
 Or you can even copy the wx folder into the site-packages folder in your virtualenv.